monsoonmaelstrom/book2/book2.md

 “Okay, well keep doing that.
 What happened last time?”

 “Last time what?”
-I ask, keeping my eyes on our hands.
+I ask, as my eyes remain on our hands.

 “When Alex asked if you could touch the magic bonding you and Hazel together, you didn’t have to think about it or check.
 So what happened last time you touched it?”